vippsas/vipps-developers/developer-resources/portal.md

 *Rediger informasjon* (*Edit the information*)

-*Navn på salgsted slik det vil vises for kundene i Vipps-appen* (*Name of the sales unit as it should be shown to customers in the Vipps app*) - soon also the MobilePay app.
+*Navn på salgssted slik det vil vises for kundene i Vipps-appen* (*Name of the sales unit as it should be shown to customers in the Vipps app*) - soon also the MobilePay app.
 Note that you are not allowed to change the name of a test sales unit.

 ## For more information